Rajeev Bharadwaj bags Sony TV’s Kaamna

 MUMBAI: TellyChakkar is back with an exciting update from the television world.

-Early in the day, we wrote about actress Divya Sehgal in Sony TV’s new show Kaamna.
+We recently wrote about actress Divya Sehgal being roped in for Sony TV’s new show Kaamna.
 The show is produced by Rajesh Ram Singh and Pradeep Kumar under their banner Cockcrow and Shaika Entertainment.

 The production house currently bankrolls two famous shows Choti Sarrdaarni on Colors and Ghum Hai Kisikey Pyaar Meiin on Star Plus.